Very degenerate elliptic equations under almost critical Sobolev regularity: Proof of Theorem

 In this section, we establish the integrability of second order distributional derivatives of the local minimizers of the functional $\mathbb{F}(\cdot,\Omega)$.
-For this, we will need the following Proposition, that is inspired by a result in \cite{CGGP}.
-The result we present here goes a bit further, as it states convergence on the set $\{|Df|>1\}$, and not only on $\{|Df|>t\}$ for each $t>1$ and this improvement is due to the Lipschitz regularity of the minimizers proven in Theorem \ref{eq121}.
-This has also consequences in Theorem \ref{eq134}.
+To this aim, we will need a measure theory tool, that is inspired by a result in \cite{CGGP}.
+The result we present here goes a bit further, as it states convergence on the set $\{|Df|>1\}$, and not only on $\{|Df|>t\}$ for each $t>1$ and this improvement is due to the Lipschitz regularity of the minimizers proven in Theorem \ref{thmain1}.
 The precise statement is as follows.